 Dubai: The Survey Department of the Dubai Municipality, as part of its ongoing activities to provide real-time monitoring of seismic activity in the region and create public awareness, chose important and iconic buildings to implement SHM systems including response planning.
-The primary objectives are to prevent unwarranted distress among Dubai citizens, reduce business interruption caused by unnecessary evacuations, and minimize periods of downtime waiting for official decision to reoccupy [10].
+The primary objectives are to prevent unwarranted distress among Dubai citizens, reduce business interruption caused by unnecessary evacuations, and minimize periods of downtime waiting for official decision to reoccupy, "Dubai Municipality Survey Department, Bulletin of Dubai Seismic Network" (2014).
 These buildings are the Shaikh Rashid Tower at the Dubai World Trade Centre (DWTC), the oldest tower in Dubai, the Burj Khalifa, the tallest building in the world, the Dubai Municipality, and the Dubai Police Department, some of these shown in Figure 1.

-At DWTC, for example, a customized response plan based on the unique structural characteristics and ATC-20 post-earthquake evaluation procedures was developed as shown on Figure 8(left).
+At DWTC, for example, a customized response plan based on the unique structural characteristics and ATC-20 post-earthquake evaluation procedures was developed as shown on Figure 7(left).
 The monitoring system provide red-yellow-green alarms for on-site security and emergency response team to take appropriate actions after an earthquake such as initiate response plan.
-Alerts with automatically-generated reports displaying the building response status and corresponding response actions Figure 8(right) and will be sent to the designated officials to support their emergency response decisions.
+Alerts with automatically-generated reports displaying the building response status and corresponding response actions Figure 7(right) and will be sent to the designated officials to support their emergency response decisions.
 Onsite response team members were trained on the plan and annual testing (similar to fire alarm testing) is expected to be implemented along with re-training, as necessary.

-Fig. 8: Full Response Plan flow chart for DWTC (left) and SAFE Report for fictional scenario level 3 event (righ)
+Figure 7.
+Full Response Plan flow chart for DWTC (left) and SAFE Report for scenario level 3 event (right)